 Yes.
 The Foundation encourages applications from junior-level scholars who are several years beyond the Ph.D.
 The Foundation makes a special effort to ensure that each Visiting Scholar class has a balanced mix of both junior and senior fellows.

-Scholars are provided with an office at the Foundation, research assistance, computer and library facilities, and supplemental salary support of up to 50 percent of their academic year salary when unavailable from other sources (with a maximum of $125,000).
+Scholars are provided with an office at the Foundation, research assistance, computer and library facilities, and supplemental salary support of up to 50 percent of their academic year salary when unavailable from other sources (up to a maximum of $125,000 for the full academic year, or up to a maximum of $62,500 for a half year).
+Only early career scholars within 7 years of completing a PhD, whose home institution does not provide sabbatical within the first 7 years, may request more than 50% of their academic salary when unavailable from other sources, up to a maximum of $125,000.
 Scholars who come to the Foundation from outside the greater New York City area are also provided with a partially-subsidized apartment near the Foundation offices.
 Childcare subsidies are also available.

 No. The Foundation does not accept letters of recommendation or other supporting materials for scholar applicants.
 The Foundation selects external reviewers with substantive research expertise who consider the individual’s demonstrated record of research accomplishment and the merit of the applicant’s proposed project.

 Yes.
 Because this is a residential fellowship in which the Foundation invests significant time and resources, and is one of the preeminent programs of its kind within the social science community for carrying out scholarly research, scholars must be in residence at the Foundation for a minimum of 75% of the Foundation’s working days during the scholar year.